7 magic words to expedite insurance claims

 Other gaps that often take people by surprise:

 - Many car insurance policies exclude business use of a vehicle.
-Here's how you might have less car insurance than you think.
+You might have less car insurance than you think.

 - Standard home insurance typically doesn't cover the cost of meeting new codes when rebuilding.